The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 If you raid the options list, you can have an adaptive setup that varies its behaviour according to the driving mode you select.
 In truth, you can’t really tell much difference between the sportier modes and the more cosseting ones, but it still enhances both the ride and handling, striking a really nice balance between comfort and control, so it’s definitely worth considering.
 The options list also contains a more expensive air suspension setup, which gives greater differentiation between the modes.
 Despite the more complex hardware, we reckon it’s actually not as good as the adaptive setup; it sharpens up the handling to a similar degree, but the ride doesn’t feel quite as plush.

-At launch, two diesel engines will be available, a 2.0-litre four-cylinder with 204 horsepower and a 3.0-litre V6 with 286 horsepower.
+There’s a choice of two diesel engines, a 2.0-litre four-cylinder with 204 horsepower and a 3.0-litre V6 with 286 horsepower.
 The first thing you notice is that both are impressively smooth and quiet, more so than the equivalent engines found in BMW and Merc products, and that’ll be very important to buyers.
 The smaller engine feels pretty muscular and keen to respond, making it capable of some very serious pace, but unfortunately, the reactions from its twin-clutch automatic gearbox can’t always quite keep up with the engine’s.

 The V6 works rather better with its automatic gearbox, and it also helps that the V6’s extra muscle is always there on tap ready to go, so the gearbox doesn’t have to downshift quite as often.
 That said, the V6 will be considerably more expensive to buy and run than the smaller option, and we reckon that’ll be fine for most buyers.

-We’ve also had a shot in a 3.0-litre V6 petrol that’ll be available shortly after the launch.
-With 340 horsepower, it’s predictably brisk, both to pull away and when picking up speed on the move, and it sounds fairly lush as well.
+We’ve also had a shot in a 3.0-litre V6 petrol – badged 55 TFSI - with 340 horsepower.
+It’s predictably brisk, both to pull away and when picking up speed on the move, and it sounds fairly lush as well.
 However, it’ll be very expensive to run in the UK, so it’ll only ever be of niche appeal.
+There’s a 245-horsepower petrol engine too, called the 45 TFSI, but we haven’t tried it yet.